 The only child of a network engineer and his graphic designer wife, he migrated with his parents from Hong Kong to Singapore when he was three.
-The family took up Singaporean citizenship a he was a toddler.
+The family took up Singaporean citizenship a few years later.

-He reckons he inherited his dancing genes from his parents, avid dancers who met at a dance every week.
-I literally grew up with them."
-There was some ribbing and classmates found out he took ballet lessons.
+He reckons he inherited his dancing genes from his parents, avid dancers who met at a dance club.